Re-envisioning Main Street Project

 Rendering of Main and VineRendering of Main and ElmRendering of Main and Broadway

-Scope of Work: Milling and paving, as well as improvements and replacements to sidewalks for ADA accessibility, and storm drain repair from Broadway to Mill Street.
-It also includes the addition of pedestrian safety bump-outs at Elm Street, Vine Street, and Broadway Street (above renderings).
+Scope of Work: Milling, paving and restriping of Broadway St. to Mill St. As well as, the replacements of sidewalks for ADA accessibility in some areas, storm drain repair from Broadway to Mill Street and the addition of pedestrian safety bump-outs at Elm Street, Vine Street, and Broadway Street (above renderings) in areas where parking was not permitted.

 During this phase of work, trees significantly impacted by the project and those causing damage to the city streets or sidewalks will be removed.
 Where feasible, we are committed to planting replacement trees to preserve and enhance our urban canopy.
 Additionally, at each intersection low maintenance landscaping will be installed.